jlingford/personal-website/content/blog/colabfold-hpc-ssh-howto.md

     HostName %h
     ProxyCommand ssh <name-for-your-HPC> -W %h:22
 ```
-For example, here's how I've setup my ssh config which allows me to ssh into any compute node on my HPC (each node on my university HPC starts with "m3" followed by a specific number):
+For example, here's how I've setup my SSH config which allows me to SSH into any compute node on my HPC (each node on my university HPC starts with "m3" followed by a specific number):

 ![ssh-config](/images/ssh-config.png)